Study permit

 You must have a study permit if your program of studies is six months or longer.

-You do not need a study permit, if your program or course will:
+ou do not need a study permit if your program or course:

-• end before your initial immigration status expires/ends (e.g. work permit, visitor record, stamp in passport, etc).
+• will end before your initial immigration status expires/ends (such as work permit, visitor record, stamp in passport, etc).

 Some students are also study permit exempt.